deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 Two main reasons: you still need to free/cleanup the remote resource after using it and common tools will be unable to remind you of the need to do this, because they won't understand what you are doing.
-Another potential issue lies in implementation, if you just do the easy thing and pass raw memory locations as numbers, then congratulations you just added really big security issue, since most exploits begin by accessing memory that they were not supposed to (use after free, access to out of bounds memory and so on).
+Another potential issue lies in implementation, if you just do the easy thing and pass raw memory locations as numbers, then congratulations, you just added a really big security issue, since most exploits begin by accessing memory that they were not supposed to (use after free, access to out of bounds memory and so on).
 Though if you're lucky it just crashes.